JuanVDW/PCNSE/Content-ID.md

 * File blocking can be done by extension or examination of files
 * Granular control can be done by (example) blocking .exe files from gmail, but allowing .exe's from FTP
 * Profiles have these actions available:
-     * Alert: Allow and Log
+     * Alert: Allow and log
-     * Continue: Log incident, send user to a browser response page for them to review/continue/stop.
+     * Continue: Log incident, send user to a browser response page for them to review/continue/stop
      * Block: Block file and log
 * Monitor > Logs > Data Filtering can be used to see the actions taken and the file name/type
 * Rules can be set for: